The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/contribute.md

 ## Have Questions?

 Reach out to us on our Discord server!
-If you want to communicate privately, DM our website admin (@cartmama) or email us at [hello@thehackpack.org](mailto:hello@thehackpack.org).
+If you want to communicate privately, DM our website admin (@toastymellow03) or email us at [hello@thehackpack.org](mailto:hello@thehackpack.org).